 Oftentimes, the Mules are asked if we have any online methods to receive donations.
 I, John Sears of the 3 Mules (“The Mules”) do not currently have any active GoFundMe, Kickstarter, PayPal, or any other online sites requesting funds.
+We met our June 13, 2022 fundraising goal and shut off the ability for any further contributions to that GoFundMe campaign, which is documented under the Donations page of this website.
 If any of our friends or supporters see Facebook posts, receive emails or friend requests that gives the impression that 3 Mules are involved in fundraising, we want our readers to be aware that the request for monetary donation is not being made by us nor would we receive any monetary benefit from them.

 Due to our ever increasing expenses we find it necessary from time to time to seek reimbursement for money spent.
 This request will be posted directly by the Mules on our official Facebook page (Facebook.com/3Mules) and our official 3Mules.com website.
 Past GoFundMe fundraisers along with receipts for purchases are posted on on the Donations page of this website.
 Thus, if you receive a fundraising requests that is not posted on either of these two sites, the request is not endorsed by the Mules.

 The 3 Mules website and Facebook page is to educate, enlighten and inform those who may be interested in what The Mules are about and not to bring anybody any commercial or financial gain.